reasonml/reasonml.github.io/src/pages/guide/language/variant.md

 #### Variant Types Are Found By Field Name

 Please refer to this [record section](/guide/language/record#record-types-are-found-by-field-name).
 Variants are the same: a function can't accept an arbitrary constructor shared by two different variants.
-Again, such feature exists, it's called called a polymorphic variant.
+Again, such feature exists, it's called a polymorphic variant.
 We'll talk about this in the future =).

 ### Design Decisions